natebrunelle/cs2102/markdown/group3.md

 # Introduce Your Team!

 Give the names of all members of your group.
-Put a star next to a group member's name if that person is struggling with course enrollment for Spring 2022.
+Put a star next to a group member's name if that person is struggling with course enrollment for Fall 2022.

 # Induction and Well-Ordering